fabriziotappero/ir_remote/README.md

 [KiCad]: http://kicad-pcb.org/

 ## Printed Circuit Board
 This is the 2 layer PCB designed to sit on top of a ESP32 evaluation board.
+Notice the castellated mounting holes.

 ![][ir_remote_pcb]